Lady in White: Filming

 Prior to filming, Frank and Charles LaLoggia meticulously storyboarded every scene prior to the shoot, forgoing a standard practice like a completion bond insuring against budget overages.
 Principal photography of Lady in White began on September 29, 1986, in Lyons and Sodus, New York.
-Additional photography took place at Raleigh Studios in Los Angeles.
+Additional photography also took place at the former Phelps High School and later Middle School, also Resthaven Cemetery behind the School, also Raleigh Studios in Los Angeles.
 Filming was officially completed on January 10, 1987.

 Release

 The LaLoggias managed to recoup the film's budget before the film had even hit theaters.
 They sold the foreign rights to Samuel Goldwyn Productions for a $1 million advance and 70% of all foreign sales bringing their foreign earnings to over $2.7 million.
 New Century Vista acquired the film for U.S. theatrical distribution, guaranteeing $1 million in prints and ads to promote and open the picture.

+Following local screenings at the Dryden Theatre in Rochester's George Eastman Museum on January 2, 1988, a reception was held at the museum on January 4, 1988, with cast and crew in attendance.
+These initial screenings served as fundraisers for the museum as well as a local Rochester AIDS organization.

 Lady in White premiered in the United States on April 22, 1988, in 90 theaters in Los Angeles and Chicago.
 The film was dropped by a number of Southern California theaters after its first week of screening due to average attendance and a glut of films that were on the market competing for screens before it opened in New York City on May 13, 1988, and expanded to a wide theatrical release on May 20, 1988.

 The film screened at the London Film Festival on November 17, 1988.

 Home media

 The film was first introduced to the home video market on VHS and Betamax by Virgin Vision (who acquired home media rights at a cost of $2 million) and later by Anchor Bay on October 15, 1993.
 It was also released on LaserDisc and DVD through Elite Entertainment, who released a Director's Cut with an extended 4 minutes on March 25, 1998.
 The director's cut was reissued on DVD by Metro-Goldwyn-Mayer on September 20, 2005, and featured bonus materials including 36 minutes of deleted footage and commentary from director Frank LaLoggia.

 In 2016, Scream Factory issued a Blu-ray edition of the film featuring the original 113-minute theatrical cut, the previously released director's cut, and a never-before-seen extended director's cut running 127 minutes.
 Sandpiper Pictures reissued a Blu-ray edition on September 3, 2024.
+In July 2026, Vinegar Syndrome released a four-disc 4K UHD Blu-ray and standard Blu-ray combination set featuring three cuts of the film, with the director's cut featured on a 4K disc.